deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 - "Dynamic" pages that show data from databases on demand
 - Document files available for download from a web server

-Ideally, we can just download data as files.
-If not, we must extract it.
+Ideally, we can download data as well-structured files.

+If not, we must extract it from web pages.

 ## Web data extraction

-If we cannot simply download data files, we will need to extract using:
+Most web data extraction uses one of these methods:

 - Web-scraping: parsing web pages to extract content
 - RSS: pulling data from a "feed" using a specific URL
 - APIs: using a function library or crafting URLs to pull data

+Notes:

+- [RSS](https://en.wikipedia.org/wiki/RSS) stands for "Really Simple Syndication".
+- [API](https://en.wikipedia.org/wiki/API) stands for "application programming interface".

 ## Web data formats